Remote Care Partners, Inc.

 Below is a description of the how RCP may use and disclose information about you and your Services (including but not limited to PHI).
 Except for the purposes described below, we will use and disclose your personal and private information only with your written permission.

-In regard to Services provided in association with health care professionals, RCP may distribute PHI and other information to health care providers with which you have an established relationship, including, for example, to patients’ attending physicians.
+In regard to Services provided in association with health care professionals, RCP may distribute PHI and other information to health care providers with which you have an established relationship, including, for example, to a patients’ attending physicians.
 We may also provide access to PHI and other information in the course of submission of claims to Medicare, Medicaid, insurance companies and other organizations responsible for payment of Services.
 In the above instances of disclosure, we may share information with supervisors of staff members providing care to patients.

 In the course of providing Services, RCP may also utilize personal information including PHI to initiate contact the patient, patient representative, care provider or medical provider.
 Such contact may be made to alert named parties of specific medical conditions, to schedule visits and/or for other coordination of care activities.
 You understand and accept that such contacts may be made in the normal course of providing Services and may be made through electronic means.